Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 "I want him to jump when I say jump, and smile because he feels like jumping."

 So the father could see that when he said, I want you to respect me, he really wanted obedience.
-And he could see then why the son reacted so negatively when he would ask for things.
-So very important needs like respect, very important to know clearly what we do want from people.
+He could see then why the son reacted so negatively when he would ask for things.
+Very important needs like respect, very important to know clearly what we do want from people.
 Without being clear about that we often play some very oppressive games.

 For example, **let's take another very important need to make this point clear how, by not having clear request, we often get involved in very oppressive forms of interpersonal relationships.**